xesco/dnsproxy/README.md

 5 alt2.aspmx.l.google.com.
 10 aspmx2.googlemail.com.
 10 aspmx3.googlemail.com.

 ```
-Try to resolve any other type resource and convince yourself the proxy is working as expected.
+Try to resolve any other resource and convince yourself the proxy is working as expected.
 If you are using docker, you can check the output with `docker logs -f dnsproxy`:
 ```bash
 Proxy started!
 Connected by ('172.17.0.1', 52922)